 8.2.4 Limits

+Unless otherwise stated, the radiated spurious emission limits apply for the frequency ranges that are more than FOOB (MHz) in table 8.2.4-0 from the edge of the channel bandwidth.
+The radiated spurious emission limits in table 8.2.4-1 apply for all transmitter band configurations (NRB) and channel bandwidths.

-The references for these requirements are ITU-R SM 329 [5], SM.1539 [18] and TS 38.101-1 [3] for FR1 [and TS 38.101-2] for FR2.
+The references for these requirements are ITU-R SM 329 [5], SM.1539 [18] and TS 38.101-1 [3] for FR1.

 The frequency boundary and reference bandwidths for the detailed transitions of the limits between the requirements for out of band emissions and spurious emissions are based on ITU-R SM 329 [5].

 These requirements are only applicable for frequencies in the spurious domain.
-The limits are specified in Table 8.2.3-1 for UE equipment supporting operations in FR1 only.
+The limits are specified in table 8.2.4-1 for UE equipment supporting operations in FR1 only.

+Table 8.2.4-0: Boundary between NR out of band and general spurious emission domain